Office of Financial Aid

 UH-Victoria is approved by the Texas Education Agency for VA educational benefits for veterans, children and spouses under Chapters 32 and 35, Title 38, U.S. Code.
 Student veterans may receive assistance in applying for benefits from the Office of Financial Aid.
 To expedite payments, veterans should contact the Office of Financial Aid at least 60 days prior to the first class day of each semester or term to complete all necessary paper work for that period of study.
 Co-enrolled students must inquire with the UHV VA Officer regarding additional documentation required for his/her file.
 The student file may be certified as early as 10 days prior to the first class day of each semester.

 The Montgomery GI Bill® (Chapter 30) Active Duty Program provides up to 36 months of education benefits.
 Generally these benefits are payable up to 10 years following release from active duty.

 The Montgomery GI Bill® (Chapter 1606) Selected Reserve Program or the Reserve Educational Assistance Program (Chapter 1607) may be available if the student is a member of Selected Reserve (Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard Reserve and the Air National Guard Reserve).
-For Chapter 1607, recipients must have been approved prior to November 25, 2015.
-Benefits will end November 2019.

 Eligibility for this program is determined by the Selected Reserve components.
 VA makes the payments to the student.
 The student may be entitled to receive up to 36 months of educational benefits.
 Benefit entitlements end 10 years from the date of the student’s eligibility for the program or on the day he or she leaves the selected reserve.